Motivic local density of isolated surface singularities: Introduction to the inner rates of a complex surface

 Given any good resolution $\pi : Y \longrightarrow X$ of $(X,0)$ with dual graph $\Gamma_\pi$, there exist a natural embedding

 and a canonical continuous retraction

 such that $r_\pi \circ i_\pi = \text{id}_{\Gamma_\pi}$.
 The continuous retractions $r_\pi$ induce a natural homeomorphism

 where $\pi$ ranges over the filtered family of good resolutions of $(X,0)$.
 This means that the non-archimedean link $\text{NL}(X,0)$ can be thought of as a universal dual graph, making it a very convenient object for studying the combinatorics of the resolutions of $(X,0)$.
+One can find more details about the structure of the non-archimedean link in terms of the dual graph of the good resolutions in Section 2.1 of \cite{silva_inner_2022}.

 \begin{lemma}[3.2 of \cite{silva_inner_2022}] Let $v \in \text{NL}(X,0)$ be a divisorial valuation on $(X,0)$ and let $\pi : Y \longrightarrow X$ be a good resolution of $(X,0)$ which factors through the blowup of the maximal ideal and through the Nash transform of $(X,0)$ and such that $v$ is the divisorial valuation associated with an irreducible component $E_v$ of $\pi^{-1}(0)$.
 Consider two curvettes $\gamma^*$ and $\tilde{\gamma}^*$ of $E_v$ meeting it a distinct points, and write $\gamma = \pi(\gamma^*)$ and $\tilde{\gamma} = \pi(\tilde{\gamma}^*)$.
 Then the inner contact $q_i^X(\gamma,\tilde{\gamma})$ between $\gamma$ and $\tilde{\gamma}$ only depends on $v$ and not on the choice of $\pi, \gamma^*$ and $\tilde{\gamma}^*$.
 Moreover, $m_vq_i^X(\gamma,\tilde{\gamma})$ is an integer, $q_i^X(\gamma,\tilde{\gamma}) \geq 1$, and if $l : (X,0) \longrightarrow (\C^2,0)$ is a generic projection with respect to $\pi$ we have $q_i^X(\gamma,\tilde{\gamma})=q_i^{\C^2}(l(\gamma),l(\tilde{\gamma}))$. \end{lemma}